Spacing Techniques in HTML Email

 <table border="0" cellpadding="0" cellspacing="0"> <tr> <td colspan="3" height="20"></td> </tr> <tr> <td width="20"></td> <td align="left" style="font-size:16px; color:#000001; font-family:serif;"> Content goes here </td> <td width="20"></td> </tr> <tr> <td colspan="3" height="20"></td> </tr> </table>

 The biggest issue with this spacing method compared to other methods is that it doesn’t always work!
 As you can see from our blog back in 2013, empty table cells don’t always retain their height.

 Another problem is the amount of code to write.
 Rather than simply specifying one bit of HTML or CSS, we have to code an entire table structure.
-Another negative consideration is the complication of mobile optimisation; the way to create this as a mobile email is to either hide the cells completely or make new classes to control the width and height of these spacing cells.
+Another negative consideration is the complication of mobile optimization; the way to create this as a mobile email is to either hide the cells completely or make new classes to control the width and height of these spacing cells.
 Both of these methods require media query support.
 The final mark against this method the fact that it requires exact pixel widths, making it not suitable for Fluid Hybrid emails.

-I do not use empty cells, unless forcing height between table cells.
-The reason being that I likely won't need to change a 20 pixel height divider.
+I do not use empty cells unless forcing height between table cells.
+The reason is that I likely won’t need to change a 20-pixel height divider.
 You can read more about using empty cells here.

 <img src="https://placehold.it/600x150" style="display:block;" border="0"> <br><br> Content goes here

 As you can see, you add breaks inside of the content HTML.
 Unfortunately, this method is largely unused except for adding spacing between text or forcing line returns in your content.
-Various email clients are known to read the linebreaks at different height, making it virtually impossible to create a pixel perfect HTML email.
+Various email clients are known to read the linebreaks at a different height, making it virtually impossible to create a pixel perfect HTML email.

 Where I Use Breaks

 I only use breaks to break copy (text) in the email content, I do not use it force spacing in other places.